JavaCode7/Caesium/README.md

 * Parser:
     * Fix exprlevel4() to accept negative numbers

-* Compiler:
+* Compiler and Interpreter:
-    * Start compiler and actually decide if it should be a compiler or interpreter
+    * Start Interpreter

 * Rules:
     * Change DEFAULT_PROGRAM_TOKENS to tokens instead of dictionaries and actually use them somewhere